flowdriven/acme-project-tso-re/README.md

 Should invalid messages be retried or discarded?

 #### Suggested Approach:
-Store invalid messages in a quarantine table or storage with error metadata.
+* Store invalid messages in a quarantine table or storage with error metadata.
-Enable manual or automated reprocessing.
+* Enable manual or automated reprocessing.

 #### Best Practices:
-Log validation errors with clear error codes.
+* Log validation errors with clear error codes (enabled in the current implementation).
-Use Airflow DAGs or CLI tools to reprocess quarantined data.
+* Use Airflow DAGs or CLI tools to reprocess quarantined data.

 ## 8. Miscellaneous